OpenDreamKit/OpenDreamKit.github.io/_posts/2018-03-15-jupyterhub-binder-convergence.md

 Scenario: using the server for a class' computer labs and assignments

 Desired features:
-- Full customizability of the computing environment by the teacher
+- Full customizability of the computing environment by the teacher;
-- Support for live manipulation of the class notes
+- Support for live manipulation of the class notes;
-- Support for submission, collection and auto-grading of assignments
+- Support for submission, collection and auto-grading of assignments;
-- Access from the computer labs or from home, needing only a web browser
+- Access from the computer labs or outside (home, ...);
-- Possibility to use either the laboratory's local computers or the server (if the server is used, the students only need a web-brower on their computer/laptop/tablet, i.e. no further software installation required)
+- Possibility to either use the server, needing only a web browser (no software installation required; supports phones, tablets, ...), or install and run the software locally.

 Prerequisites:
 - A JupyterHub instance, configured as above, accessible from the teachers and students;